mauricelanghinrichs/memocell/docs/theory.rst

 in the data (more precisely: in the summary statistics of the data).
 There may be features in stochastic processes that are structurally or practically (given the resolution of the data) impossible to infer.
-If data is `not` informative, the posteriors look like the prior; on the other
+If data are `not` informative, the posteriors look like the prior; on the other
-hand: if the data `is` informative the posterior contracts/shrinks/changes compared to the prior (see information gain, Kullback-Leibler divergence).
+hand: if the data `are` informative the posterior contracts/shrinks/changes compared to the prior (see information gain, Kullback-Leibler divergence).